micahhausler/rabbitmq-compose/README.md

 # RabbitMQ in docker-compose

 ## Setup
-This setup assumes you already have docker-compose and docker (using boot2docker) installed.
+This setup assumes you already have docker-compose and docker (using docker toolbox) installed.

 ```
 git clone git@github.com:micahhausler/rabbitmq-compose.git